StackVista/stackstate-docs/use/health-state/about-health-state.md

 * Red - `CRITICAL` - Potential impact from another `CRITICAL` topology element.
 May require your attention.
 * `UNKNOWN` - No propagated health state.
 There is nothing to worry about.

-In the StackState UI, an outer color will be shown when the element's propagated health state is calculated as unhealthy (`DEVIATING` or `CRITICAL`).
-The color of the element (inner color) represents the [element own health state](#element-own-health-state).
+In the StackState UI, an outer color will be shown when the element's propagated health state is calculated as unhealthy - orange for `DEVIATING` or red for `CRITICAL`.

+The color of the element itself (the inner color) represents the [element own health state](#element-own-health-state).

 ![](../../.gitbook/assets/propagated-health-states.svg)

 TODO - remove the section below ???
-The propagated health state of an element can be found:
+The propagated health state of an element can also be found:

 * In the right panel **Selection details** tab when information about a component or relation is displayed.
 * In the [component context menu](/use/stackstate-ui/perspectives/topology-perspective.md#component-context-menu) when you hover over a component in the topology visualization.